AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 all these galaxies had to be close together (figuratively

-"at one point") -> the
+"at one point") --> the

-universe cannot be infinitely old , the age of
+universe cannot be infinitely old, the age of

-the universe is finite .
+the universe is finite.
 The event when the universe

-"stabbed" itself from highly inflated condition and
+"freed" itself from highly compresed condition and

 began its expansion evolution is now called "big